GILLESPIES IN WORLD WAR II

 Click on Country Name to find cemetery burials.

-AFRICA: Eritrea; Ghana; Libya (see Tunisia at end)
+AFRICA: Eritrea; Ethiopia, Ghana, Libya (see Tunisia at end of this section)

 Stories of the War